hummingbot/larp/README.md

 `larp` is a Typescript-based CLI and API client for on-chain liquidity providers (LP), maintained by the [Hummingbot](https://github.com/hummingbot) community.
 The client standardizes common LP actions on decentralized exchanges (DEX) and other DeFi protocols across different blockchains.

-Similar to Hummingbot exchange connectors, a `larp` connector provides a standard interface for a DEX or other DeFi protocol.
-Each connector supports `larp` CLI commands and provides a set of standard REST endpoints when the server is running.
+Similar to Hummingbot exchange connectors, a `larp` connector provides a shared, standardized interface for a DEX or other DeFi protocol.
+Each connector supports `larp` CLI commands and provides REST API endpoints when the server is running.
 Each connector has a dedicated [Maintainer](#maintainers) and housed in a folder inside [/connectors](/src/connectors).

 `larp` offers two primary modes of operation: